Pavithra15/GraphQLGrid/GraphQLSample/README.md

 ### Data Fetching

-In the above sample, we have added the `GraphQLAdaptor` which provides option to retrieve data from the GraphQL server.
+In the sample, we have added the `GraphQLAdaptor` which provides option to retrieve data from the GraphQL server.
 You can comunicate with the GraphQL server by adding the `query` property and define the response format using the `response.result` and `response.count` properties.

 ```
-var data = new ej.data.DataManager({
+const data = new ej.data.DataManager({
     adaptor: new ej.data.GraphQLAdaptor({
       query: `query getOrders($datamanager: DataManager) {
               getOrders(datamanager: $datamanager) {